AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 }
 ```

-Save the file inside _Connection-Strings > Testnet_ naming it as follows:
+Save the file inside _Connection-Strings > Develop_ naming it as follows:

 "**AA**" + **YourTeam** + "**.azure.storage**" + **.connstring**"